Q. What is the Union of Rutgers Administrators?

-Q. What do URA-AFT members do?
+Q. What positions do URA-AFT members work at Rutgers?

 A. URA-AFT members work in academic offices help advise, mentor and direct students.
 Others conduct research to improve community services, social programs or agriculture.
 The union represents members in the university’s external relations, communications and recreation departments as well as budget and financial service workers.
 From conducting nutrition and agricultural lessons for children and parents to administering economic development programs, the union’s members are making a significant contribution to the greater society.

 A. Under New Jersey state card check legislation similar to the proposed Employee Free Choice Act approximately 1,900 workers considered “administrative” at Rutgers University voted to unionize June 7, 2007 and affiliate with the American Federation of Teachers, AFL-CIO.